 Delivery of Self-Isolation Support Grants commenced on 12 October 2020.
 The grant is a £500 payment available for low-income workers who are asked to self-isolate because of coronavirus (COVID-19) and would lose income as a result.
-Self-Isolation Support Grants are made either as Crisis Grants or as discretionary grants for individuals with No Recourse to Public Funds (NRPF).
-The grants are administered by local authorities, who supply management information to Scottish Government for applications received and the number and value of awards made.
-From when the scheme began on 12 October until 28 February 2021, local authorities awarded 6,567 Self-Isolation Support Grants, totalling £3.3 million (Table 46).
-Comparisons should not be made between the numbers of applications received by local authorities, particularly due to variations in the administrative systems used to apply for the grant (see Background notes).
+Self-Isolation Support Grants are made either as Crisis Grants or as discretionary grants for individuals with no recourse to public funds (NRPF).
+The local authorities administer the grant and supply management information to Scottish Government.
+By the end of August 2021, local authorities had awarded 33,102 Self-Isolation Support Grants, totalling £16.6 million (Table 46).
+Comparisons should not be made between the numbers of applications received by local authorities, due to variations in the administrative systems used to apply for the grant (see Background notes).